dArignac/treasury/README.md

 ## Testing Firebase with Firebase Emulator

+- to locally use the emulator, run `npm run emulators:live`, it will emulate Firestore and Functions locally and falls back to the online Firebase project for the other functionalities like authentication
-- to start the emulators manually run `npm run emulators` then run `npm test -- --watch` from the functions folder
+- to start the emulators manually for testing run `npm run emulators:demo` or then run `npm test -- --watch` from the functions folder
 - to run the tests having automatically ramping up the emulators and tearing them down afterwards, run `npm run test:firebase`

+### Functions

+- need to build functions to have them reflected, may also need restart of emulator

 ### Firestore